-My main focus when I edit papers for my clients is to introduce a story.
-Here, I explain why you need to think in terms of story even when you write up your scientific findings.
+My main focus when I edit papers and proposals for my clients is to introduce or strengthen its narrative.
+Here, I explain why you need to think in terms of story when writing up your scientific findings or ideas.

 Maybe you’re familiar with Netflix asking you whether you are still watching and the feeling of slight embarassment that comes with it?
 You’re not alone getting drawn in by TV shows, films or books – I can assure you that.
 Because there’s a reason for it: We love a good story.
 But what exactly is a story and why is it necessary that we use it in academic writing?

 Story can mean various things.
 You might think about the good night stories parents tell their kids, about that magazine article you read the other day, about a fairy tale, or about what you made up as an excuse for not coming in to work yesterday.
 In fact, when looking in a dictionary you find more than ten different definitions.
 One meaning of story is that it is a piece of fiction or even a lie.
 That might be the reason why some scientists are skeptical about using story-telling in their writing.

 But the kind of story that, I believe, is crucial for writing about science is a different one, namely, what Collins dictionary calls the “narration of a chain of events”.
 And I’m going to define this further: A story – also described as a narrative – should contain essential elements that are arranged in a certain structure: a plot.
 One of the most crucial element is tension.
 Without a problem, an unsolved question or friction, every story remains boring.

 But why would you need to care about something that movie script writers and book authors use?
 Because story is so powerful that you’d miss out if you wouldn’t use it to communicate your research too.
 The reason for that?

 Our brain on story